9 Drive-In Movie Theaters Where You Can Bring Your Dog · Kinship

 Fort Worth, Texas

 With a name like Coyote Drive-In, we would hope that animals are welcome — and that they are.
 The website even features a prominent picture of two Pomeranians having a great time.
 (Though, hopefully, actual coyotes stay away when dogs are on the property.)
-“Here at Coyote Drive-In we always welcome the furry members of your family,” their FAQ section reads.
-“We do ask that they are kept on a leash while outside your vehicle.”
+“Here at Coyote Drive In we always welcome your furry family members,” their FAQ section reads.
+“Just make sure they stay on a leash for safety.”

 Tibbs Drive-In